Nikav7/Assignment_7_Veronica/README.md

 In this Repo you will find 3 colab notebooks:

-1) A Coqui TTS demo to try pre-trained models available --> coqui_test.ipynb (this is the one to open to have fun with different models)
+1) A Coqui TTS demo to try pre-trained models available --> Coqui_test.ipynb (this is the one to open to have fun with different models)

 2) A Coqui TTS demo to train a glow-tts model on LJspeech dataset for Italian - this notebook is intented to show the code used for training --> Assignment7_Veronica.ipynb